-Generic Name: suvorexant
+Generic Name: suvorexant (SOO voe REX ant)

 What is Belsomra?

-Before taking Belsomra
+Before taking this medicine

-a history of depression, mental illness, or suicidal thoughts
+a history of depression or thoughts about suicide;

 How should I take Belsomra?